 A puppy may engage in inguinal presentation when he’s in the presence of other older dogs.
 The puppy will rollover and expose the inguinal area and may urinate too.

-Ian Dunbar claims that the puppy must be saying something in the lines of: “Yo!
+Ian Dunbar, in an article on Dog Star Daily, claims that the puppy must be saying something in the lines of: “Yo!
 Sniff this urine.
 See, I’m just a young puppy and don’t know any better.
 Please don’t harm me.
 I didn’t mean to jump on your tail and bite your ears.
 He!
 He!
 He!”

 The distinct smell of the pup’s urine along with the puppy’s size, vocalizations and over all infantile looks, inform other dogs that he’s just a puppy and therefore should not be considered a threat.